-Its search tool will highlight the greenest flight for your journey with a leaf motif, alongside the percentage of CO2 saved.
-An investigation by Which?
+Its search tool will highlight the greenest flight for your journey with a leaf motif, alongside the percentage of CO2 saved. by Which?
 Travel found that passengers can make a significant carbon reduction by changing which airline they fly with.

 2. Fly economy